-Introduction/Objective The purpose of this study was to determine if patient-related factors, such as hospitalization length and preoperative use of walking aids, and geometrical factors, measured with antero-posterior radiographs of hip, affect the risk of hip dislocation after total hip arthroplasty.
+Introduction/Objective The purpose of this study was to determine if patient-related factors, such as length of stay in hospital, and preoperative usage of walking aids, and geometrical factors, measured with antero-posterior radiographs of hip, affect the risk of hip dislocation after total hip arthroplasty.

-Methods A total of 36 of 433 (8.31%) patients with hip dislocation were identified in the institutional registry during a two-year period.
+Methods A total of 36 of 433 (8.31%) patients with hip dislocation were identified in the institutional registry during the two years period.
 The data for patients with and without hip dislocation were matched and compared.

-Results Hip dislocation more often occurred in patients who had used walking aids before the operation compared to the ones who had not (p < 0.001).
-Also, a difference in the number of hip dislocations was noticed between the patients who stayed longer in the hospital after THA (p < 0.001).
-The patients with higher acetabular inclination angle (p < 0.005) and height of greater trochanter (p < 0.001) on radiographs had been more prone to hip dislocation.
-In addition to this, the "safe-zone" was not identified in our study (p > 0.005).
+Results Hip dislocation more often occurred in patients who had used the walking aids before the operation compared to the ones who had not (p < 0.001).
+Also, the difference in the number of HD was noticed between the patients who stayed longer in the hospital after THA (p < 0.001) The patients with higher acetabular inclination angle (p < 0.005) and height of greater trochanter (p < 0.001) on radiographs had been more prone to hip dislocation.
+In addition to this, the "safe-zone" was not identified in our study (p > 0.005)

-Conclusion Several factors which influence hip dislocation were identified in this study: patient characteristics and radiograph characteristics.
-Both groups of factors require attention and monitoring in future studies.
+Conclusion Several factors, which influence hip dislocation, were identified in this study: patients characteristics and radiograph characteristics.
+Both groups of factors require attention and monitoring in future studies

-Keywords: hip dislocation; biomechanics; total hip arthroplasty, complications; "safe zone"
+Keywords: hip dislocation, biomechanics; complicationstotal hip arthroplasty; "safe zone"